Arriving in West Petauke - Zambia

-With the coronavirus lock down well in place here in the UK, I've been delving in my old photo files and doing the obligatory 'trip down memory lane' selection of photos.
-The batch I'm posting with this quick write up take me back awhile!
-During the late 1990s I booked some clients of mine on a safari into Zambia's west Petauke area of the Luangwa Valley.
-Going into the area on my own some days prior to their arrival, it was a lengthy drive from Zimbabwe, and I eventually arrived opposite the safari camp late at night, in the pitch dark.
+Some time back I was looking through my old photo files and doing the obligatory 'trip down memory lane' selection of photos.
+The batch I'm posting with this quick write up take me back awhile.
+During the late 1990s I booked some clients of mine on a safari into Zambia's west Petauke area of the lower Luangwa Valley.
+Just getting to the area on my own some days prior to their arrival was a lengthy drive from Zimbabwe.
+After entering Zambia at Victoria Falls I drove to Lusaka, overnighted, and then the next day finally arrived opposite the safari camp late at night, in the pitch dark.

 The last 15km or so were on game trails and through dense riverine bush, following the Luangwa River.
 At one point I had a cowherd of angry elephant making a serious amount of noise in the bush alongside the track.
 Eventually though, I spotted a light in the distance on the opposite bank, and given that I was on my own, stopped right on the river bank and shone my headlight beams across the wide river expanse, and blew the vehicle horn.